 Independent study is offered on an individual basis at the student's request and consists of a program of learning activities planned in consultation with a faculty member.
 A student wishing to study or conduct research in an area not represented in available scheduled courses should develop a preliminary proposal and seek the sponsorship of a faculty member.
 The student's advisor can direct him or her to instructors with appropriate interests.
-A written report or equivalent is required for evaluation, and a short title describing the program must be sent early inthe semester to the registrar for entry on the student's transcript.
+A written report or equivalent is required for evaluation, and a short title describing the program must be sent early in the semester to the registrar for entry on the student's transcript.
+Course is repeatable for credit.